AplaProject/apla-docs-en/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-eGaaS
+Apla Homestead Documentation
 ===============================================================================

 ..  image:: img/logo.png
-..   :height: 156 px
+..   :height: 200 px
-..   :width: 235 px
+..   :width: 695 px
    :scale: 100 %
-   :alt: daylight-logo
+   :alt: apla-logo
    :align: center

 The description of the basic principles and approaches of technical performance of eGaaS platform is presented in the current document:

-The description of platform
+Contents
 ===============================================================================

 .. toctree::